 The author is the sole, original and perpetual owner of the moral rights.

 Moral rights are regarded as vested in the author and they are inalienable, imprescriptible, non-renounceable and non-resizable.

-Under the MMFCL, the basic requirements for obtaining copyright protection are:
+Under the MFCL, the basic requirements for obtaining copyright protection are:

 To obtain the registration of a copyright, an application needs to be submitted before the National Institute of Copyright (NIC), with all the formal requirements, as well as the respective original examples of the works to be protected.

 Mexico follows the international trend of copyright protection.
 The Berne Convention for the Protection of Artistic and Literary Works is in force in Mexico and the provisions of this international treaty are incorporated into Mexico's national legislation.
-Therefore, artistic or literary works are protected at the time they are fixed into a material form and a copyright registration, in theory, is not necessary to achieve copyright protection.
+Therefore, artistic or literary works are protected at the time they are fixed into a material form and, in theory, a copyright registration is not necessary to achieve copyright protection.

 The lack of obtaining copyright registration for a literary or artistic work should have no negative impact for the work or for the copyright owner, since copyright protection is granted at the same time the work is fixed into a material form.

 In practice, however, obtaining copyright registration from the NIC is highly advisable.
 The certificate of copyright registration constitutes proof of existence of the work and a presumption about copyright ownership on behalf of the registrant.
 It facilitates the exercise of commercial actions with the registered work and helps to expedite the initiation of enforcement proceedings before the MIIP.